Making homemade butter from cream in the Thermomix is easy with these simple instructions and tips.

 I have a fabulous recipe for garlic parsley butter made in the Thermomix that I think you’ll love.
 It can be used to spread on freshly baked bread rolls, smothered over corn and the cob, and make an excellent topping for grilled steak and fish.

 - 600 mls carton of full fat whipping cream

 - 1500g ice cold water

 - Insert the butterfly whisk: Add the cream and mix for 1-4 minutes/speed 4 until it separates.
-The timing for the cream to turn into butter will vary on the freshness of the cream and how cold it is.
-It's ready when the sound of the blades change and if you have the TM31 the lid will start to 'dance' (see photos in recipe post).
+The cream's timing to turn into butter will vary on the freshness of the cream and how cold it is.
+It's ready when the sound of the blades change, and if you have the TM31, the lid will start to 'dance' (see photos in recipe post).

-- Tip the butter into the simmering basket over a bowl and squeeze out the excess water with your hands and knead into a ball or sausage shape. (see recipe post for step by step photos).
+- Tip the butter into the simmering basket over a bowl, squeeze out the excess water with your hands and knead into a ball or sausage shape. (see recipe post for step by step photos).

 - Wrap the butter in cling film and keep chilled in the fridge for a few days if unsalted.

 - For salted butter, add half a teaspoon of salt.
 This will keep in the fridge for 2-3 weeks.